1

 Step 4.
 Integrate and analyze

 Aggregated data is integrated and analyzed to identify insights and patterns.
 This involves analysis across different data sources to identify relationships and dependencies.
-Pattern-recognition can detect anomalies, trends, and recurring issues within the data.
+Pattern recognition can detect anomalies, trends, and recurring issues within the data.

 Step 5.
 Report